Vlasis333/Advent_Of_code_2023/README.md

 ## Advent Of Code 2023

-Not much to say, solutions for [Advent of Code](https://adventofcode.com/) using C#. just to have fun at evenings. <br>
+Not much to say, puzzle solutions this year's [Advent of Code](https://adventofcode.com/) using C#. just to have fun at evenings. <br>
 <br>

 ## Project Structure